PRATIK-4751/streaming_lucifero/README.md

 ## Environment Variables Setup

+This application requires two environment variables to function properly:

+1. `ANI_LIST_API_URL` - GraphQL endpoint for anime data (default: https://graphql.anilist.co)
+2. `GOGO_ANIME_BASE_URL` - Base URL for anime streaming (default: https://gogoanime.com.by)

+### For Local Development

-For local development, copy the `.env.example` file to `.env` and populate with your own values:
+Copy the `.env.example` file to `.env` and populate with your own values:

 ```bash
 cp .env.example .env
 ```

+Edit the `.env` file and replace the placeholder values with the actual API endpoints.

+**Important:** The `.env` file is included in `.gitignore` and will not be committed to the repository, keeping your configuration secure.

+### For Streamlit Cloud Deployment

-For Streamlit Cloud deployment, you need to set the environment variables in the Streamlit Cloud dashboard:
+Streamlit Cloud does not use `.env` files.
+You must set environment variables in the Streamlit Cloud dashboard:

-1. Go to your Streamlit app settings
+1. Go to your Streamlit app settings in the Streamlit Cloud dashboard
 2. Navigate to the "Secrets" section
 3. Add the following environment variables: